nv78/OpenAnote/README.md

 # Anote

 [Anote](https://anote.ai/) is an artificial intelligence startup in New York City, helping make AI more accessible.
-We are releasing **OpenAnote**, an open sourced baseline version of the Anote Product that is free to use.
+We are releasing **OpenAnote**, a baseline version of the Anote Product that is free to use.

 ### What is OpenAnote?